nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## **How to navigate this Developer Guide**

-The target audience of this guide is anyone who wishes to extend or modify the functionality of ZooKeepBook.
+The target audience of this guide is for anyone who wishes to extend or modify the functionality of ZooKeepBook.
 The guide is split into 3 sections, covering the <a href = 'https://ay2021s1-cs2103t-w15-4.github.io/tp/DeveloperGuide.html#design'>design of ZooKeepBook</a>, the <a href = 'https://ay2021s1-cs2103t-w15-4.github.io/tp/DeveloperGuide.html#implementation'>implementation of certain features</a> as well as how to <a href='https://ay2021s1-cs2103t-w15-4.github.io/tp/DeveloperGuide.html#documentation-logging-testing-configuration-dev-ops'>manage the development of ZooKeepBook</a>.

 The following symbols are used throughout this developer guide.
 They highlight important information that may be useful to you:
 |Symbol|Description|